ambikasutar/php/login_system/readme.md

 ## Functionality

-1: create a basic admin panel in laravel using dummy data.
+1: Create a basic admin panel in laravel using dummy data.
 Send us the admin panel chosen and set up by you.

 2: Create a new project for a website to pull data using ajax call for the html/css page.
 Sample pages contain 2 - 3 values as well as a login option for users.